-GDPR has been in force across the European Union since May 2018. in our guide, we've included lots of useful information and guidance about how you and your business can prepare for GDPR below.
+In our guide, we have included lots of useful information and guidance about how you and your business can prepare for GDPR.

 The requirements under the GDPR are broadly similar to the Data Protection Act 1998 (DPA) but they give additional weight to the rights of the subjects of any data collection, most obviously, in terms of penalties.